f. xlsimport()

 @t

-Export the first row in f as the field names; if not supplied, then use _1, and _2,… as field names; with parameter b supplied, row b is treated as the header row.
+Export the first row in f as the field names; if not supplied, use _1, and _2,… as field names.
+When parameter b is supplied, it is treated as the header row.

 @c